View MapView Map

 2Spike Island

-The beauty of Spike Island in the middle of Cork Harbour has not spared it from a sinister and dangerous history.
-Enjoy one of the chilling After Dark Tours of the abandoned former fortress, monastery and prison to discover the island's eerie secrets and stories for yourself.
+The beauty of Spike Island in the middle of Cork Harbour has not spared it from a sinister history.
+From late September and into October, enjoy one of the chilling After Dark Tours of the abandoned former fortress, monastery and prison to discover the island's eerie secrets and stories for yourself.

-Step inside the four walls of a solitary jail cell, walk through the place once called "Ireland's Hell" and experience an atmosphere unlike that of any daytime visit.
+Step inside the four walls of a solitary jail cell, walk through the place once called "Ireland's Hell" and experience an atmosphere not found in the daylight.

 A couple in Spike Island prison in Cobh, County Cork